21 Sources

 1

 .
-A top-end Mac Studio configuration with 512GB of RAM was even delisted from Apple's store entirely1
+A top-end Mac Studio configuration with 512GB of RAM was delisted from Apple's store completely1

 .

-"Both [the Mac mini and the Mac Studio] are amazing platforms for AI and agentic tools, and the customer recognition of that is happening faster than what we had predicted, and so we saw higher-than-expected demand," Cook explained during the earnings call
+Tim Cook directly attributed the Mac mini and Mac Studio demand to customers seeking platforms for running local AI models and agentic AI tasks.
+"Both of these are amazing platforms for AI and agentic tools, and the customer recognition of that is happening faster than what we had predicted, and so we saw higher than expected demand," Cook explained

 .